de86/personal-site/src/pages/solid-principles/index.md

 ## What are the SOLID principles?

-SOLID is an acronym for a set of 5 object-oriented development principles that if understood and implemented properly can help you write maintainable, extensible code that is more robust, highly de-coupled less complex and less prone to bugs.
+SOLID is an acronym for a set of 5 object-oriented development principles that if understood and implemented properly can help us write maintainable, extensible code that is more robust, highly de-coupled less complex and less prone to bugs.
 The SOLID principles were introduced to us by Robert C. Martin, the author of Clean Code and have served the OO community well ever since.

 These 5 principles are: